Anna Carlström

-Anna Carlström, née Vickberg (13 February 1780 – 1850), was a Swedish procurer and brothel owner.
+Anna Carlström, née Vickberg (13 February 1780 – 8 May 1850 in Stockholm) was a Swedish procurer and brothel owner.
 She was the manager of the brothel "London" in Stockholm, one of the two brothels, London and Stadt Hamburg, which were supported by the authorities in a temporary experiment between 1838 and 1841 to control the spread of sexually transmitted disease.
 She was the owner of one of only two unique brothel licenses ever issued in her country at the time.
 Anna Carlström published her memoires in 1841.

 Early life

 Anna Carlström described her life in her memoirs, published in 1841, which may not give an altogether truthful picture: among other things, she claimed to have been the mother of 22 children.

 She was one of six children to Erik Wickberg, General contractor at the Olofsfors estate in Ångermanland, and Brita Christina Eriksdotter.
 She was allowed schooling until the age of fourteen, and was then made an apprentice of a farmer to learn how to manage a farm, with the prospect of becoming a farmer's wife.
 As she did not care for this future prospect, she left home and arrived in the capital of Stockholm at the age of seventeen in 1797.

 According to her own memoirs, she worked as a maidservant, as a weaver at Hässelbyholm and as a children's nurse: in 1801, she was employed as a servant in a family by the name Williamson, which was moving to London in Great Britain, and stayed with them there for half a year before returning to Sweden.
 Having returned, and for some reason wealthy, she married the tailor Hellbom and settled in Stockholm with him.

 After six years of marriage and six children, she was left a destitute widow with two children in circa 1807.
 She started a business as an innkeeper, a common profession for a widow, and married the shoemaker Johan Löfstedt, with whom she was desperately unhappy and had eight children (all of whom died but one).
 Widowed after a ten-year marriage, she married in circa 1818 for the third time to Anders Johan Lundholm, a lower rank officer of the navy, with whom she lived for sixteen years, had eight children (all of whom died).
 She described her third spouse as the love of her life, and his death gave her a depression which forced her to sell her inn.

 Finally, she married in circa 1834 to skipper Anders Carlström.
 Her spouse spent most of his time at sea and she was forced to support herself.
 She managed to start again as an innkeeper, and had some success, but by 1838, she was indebted, because she was unable to pay what it had cost to establish her new inn.